adsabs/adsabs-dev-api/search.md

 All text values shoud be UTF-8 and url-encoded.
 The response body will be json encoded.

 Note that the search API uses the same syntax as [Apache Solr](http://lucene.apache.org/solr/).
-For a full reference of query possibilities, please refer to the Solr documentation.
+For a full reference of query possibilities, please refer to the Solr documentation and [ADS Search Help](http://adsabs.github.io/help/search/).
 The sections below present useful parameters and patterns for the vast majority of use cases, but are not meant to be exhaustive.

 ##### Basic search
     https://api.adsabs.harvard.edu/v1/search/query